AnP311/Waters2mzML/README.md

-# Waters2mzML V1.1.2
+# Waters2mzML V1.1.3 (uploaded soon)

-*currently issues with profile data, bugs will be fixed soon*
+*currently issues with profile data and MSe data, see below*

 Waters2mzML converts and subsequently annotates Waters .raw MSn data (both MSe and DDA) into functional .mzML files.
 Obtained .mzML files can be processed in MZmine 3.
 It would be interesting to see if it works for all Waters .raw data and other processing streamlines.